fetzsav/dice/README.md

 - Core logic is built around square images, although have began to veer towards supporting a more dynamic range of input (and output) images.
 - Needs alot of code cleanup and orginization
-- Possibility to add to Linux repos later as installable package
+- Possibility to add to Linux repos later as installable package.
+Maybe a nifty tool someone would like to use to generate wallpapers or something.

 *Copyright Fetzer - copyright@fetz.dev*